 What’s more, at 4566m (14,980ft) it provides the trekker with the perfect opportunity to acclimatize to Kilimanjaro’s rarified atmosphere.

 In other words, the mountain offers a taste of the challenges that lie ahead on Kilimanjaro, whilst also whetting the appetite for the thrills and beauty of that mountain.

-However, Meru is worth doing as much for the differences as for the similarities it shares with its neighbour.
+However, Meru is worth doing as much for the differences as for the similarities it shares with Kili.
 In particular, there’s the greater abundance of wildlife.
-Lying at the heart of Arusha National Park, a reserve that’s teeming with animals, it’s an odd trekker who doesn’t finish the trek with his or her camera filled with pictures of buffalo, giraffe, elephant, bushbuck, dik dik, suni, colobus, blue monkey and warthog.
-Luckier ones may also see leopard and hyaena, while twitchers will be more than content with the number of birds on offer, from the noisy Hartlaub’s turaco to the silver-cheeked hornbill and black-and-white bulbul.
+It lies at the heart of Arusha National Park, a reserve that’s teeming with animals.
+Trekkers should see buffalo, giraffe, elephant, bushbuck, dik dik, colobus, blue monkey and warthog.
+Luckier ones may also see leopard and hyaena.
+While twitchers will be more than content with the variety of birdlife on offer.
+These include the noisy Hartlaub’s turaco, the silver-cheeked hornbill and black-and-white bulbul.

-The route from Momela Gate to the summit is punctuated by two sets of accommodation huts: the first are the Miriakamba Huts (2503m, 8212ft), a day’s walk from Momela Gate; and the second are the Saddle Huts (3560m, 11,680ft), lying a short day’s walk from there.
+The route from Momela Gate to the summit is punctuated by two sets of accommodation huts.
+The first are the Miriakamba Huts (2503m, 8212ft), a day’s walk from Momela Gate.
+The second are the Saddle Huts (3560m, 11,680ft), lying a short day’s walk from there.
 From the Saddle Huts it’s a further day’s walk – or rather, a night’s walk – to the summit.
 So there’s no camping on Meru – you all stay in the huts.